 • Pleated filter: Every three months

-Here are a couple of noises to be on the lookout for, how to repair them and when to get in touch with a professional.
+Here are a few noises to keep an eye out for, how to solve them and when to contact a specialist.

 Furnace Making Gurgling or Bubbling Noise